BlairCurrey/trpc-koa-adapter/README.md

 # More examples

-In addition to these examples, see the implementations in [`./test/createKoaMiddleware.test.ts`](https://github.com/BlairCurrey/trpc-koa-adapter/blob/master/test/createKoaMiddleware.test.ts).
+In addition to these examples, see `/example` and the implementations in [`/test/createKoaMiddleware.test.ts`](https://github.com/BlairCurrey/trpc-koa-adapter/blob/master/test/createKoaMiddleware.test.ts).

 ## Using the Context: